Red Door Ministries: Hospitality, Health, and Healing

 In 2015 our interim director for Red Door Ministry Miles Hoge conducted a series of interviews with our guests, and learned that one of the most poignant aspects of living on the streets or in poverty is the silence.
 So often those of us who have cars and spend times in offices and stores think of music as background noise, but for our guests who live on the streets the silence is deafening.
 Miles enlisted local musicians to address this need and for nearly 2 years we have invited individuals to play during our meal.
 Whatever your talent you are welcome to play on Friday.
 We’ve had Allison Steele from the Steele Family Band, a Bagpiper from Baptist Campus Ministry at VCU, Folk/Country pick up bands as well as Jazz groups play in the past.
 If you are interested in playing on a Friday please sign up here.

-If you can link to the video from our Facebook page
+You can link to our videos from our Facebook page

 Clothing Closet at Red Door